Start Your Trumpet Journey with a Free Lesson

 The average price for a half-hour trumpet lesson is $36, while we offer lessons at only $35 per a half hour lesson.

-Online oboe lessons using Zoom or Google Meet typically charge between $20-40 for a half hour lesson.
+Online trumpet lessons using Zoom or Google Meet typically charge between $20-40 for a half hour lesson.

 Local private lessons charge $40 on average for a half hour lesson, while in-person group lessons cost $20 per student for a half hour lesson.